project-imas/securefoundation/README.md

 ## Installation
 - Add SecureFoundation as a submodule to your project. `git submodule add https://github.com/mitre-imas/securefoundation.git vendor/securefoundation`
 - Add the "SecureFoundation" Xcode project as a subproject in your project
-- Add "libSecureFoundation.a" as a target dependency and to the "Link with Binary Libraries" build phase
+- Add "libSecureFoundation.a" as a target dependency and to the "Link Binary With Libraries" build phase
 - Import SecureFoundation in your source files `#import <SecureFoundation/SecureFoundation.h>`
 - Add security.framework to build phase "Link Binary With Libraries"